50ways2sayhard/flutter.el/README.md

 Set `flutter-sdk-path` to the location of your Flutter SDK.
 This isn't even necessary if the `flutter` binary is on your `PATH`.

+Set `flutter-use-fvm` to not-nil if you manage your flutter environment through `fvm`.

 The localization tools will read your `/l10n.yaml` file by default, but alternatively you can set the following variables: